SAYED-ZALABIYA/SAYED-ZALABIYA/README.md

 * Integrated the model into interactive web interfaces using Flask and Gradio.
 * Designed a user-friendly system capable of real-time prediction and feedback.

+An extremely important note: this project is actually a graduation project for a group of my friends who are students at Al-Faraena Higher Institute.
+I’m the one who implemented the entire project from A to Z.

 ###  Academic Chatbot for El-Shorouk Academy – Faculty of Engineering